knowledgeboard/knowledgeboard.github.io/templates/blog.md

 I'm still really interested, I really am missing some stuff which are just kinda out of my league...
 I'm gonna try to learn a bit and maybe I'm gonna be able to talk about more interesting stuff on the next visit :).

+### 2024-02-26 11:26

+Got a low level Gamma MRI description from Mateus and that was lovely!
+Must explore the website more!